 A stubborn falsehood about HVAC is that it’s a blue-collar career.
 In reality, you need an extensive skill set, specialized education and continuous recertification.

-It’s a great career choice if you want to:
+It’s an excellent first career if you prefer to:

 - Have job security because the HVAC industry can't be outsourced.